Court Case

 “Thousands of religious and secular agencies across the country partner with a local, state or federal government to provide government services,” Hollman said.
 “Whether it is recruiting foster care parents, running food pantries or providing emergency shelter, the primary concern in providing government-funded services must be ensuring that such services are provided with integrity for public purposes and without regard to religion or other protected categories.”

-“The Court’s decision does not require religious exemptions in all future cases involving government contracts and nondiscrimination policies.
-That is a good thing because nondiscrimination provisions often protect religious liberty in government services,” BJC Executive Director Amanda Tyler said after the ruling.
-“It is disappointing that the Court rejected the city’s compelling interest in the equal treatment of prospective foster parents and foster children, particularly in the context of government contracts voluntarily entered into by religious contractors.”
+When the U.S. Supreme Court sided with Catholic Social Services, Executive Director Amanda Tyler issued a statement expressing BJC’s disappointment that” the Court rejected the city’s compelling interest in the equal treatment of prospective foster parents and foster children, particularly in the context of government contracts voluntarily entered into by religious contractors.”

 Resources